 to help unscrew your existing vent.
 To install it all you do is put some Teflon Plumbing Tape

-on the threads of the new valve and tightly screw it on.
+of the new valve and tightly screw it on.

 The odor you are smelling from the gray water tank is usually from decaying food particles in the gray water itself.
 You might want to also start using some Enzyme Holding Tank Treatment

 in both your grey and black water tanks.
 The enzymes in these treatments digest waste and work quite well to minimize holding tank odors as well as being environmentally friendly.